open-traffic-generator/ac4-workshop/lab-06/README.md

 ![alt text](../Docs/images/lab-06/lab6-16.png)

-- More on the attack profiles can be found if you go and edit the **ATTACK PROFILE** section.
+- More info on the attack profiles can be found if you go and edit the **ATTACK PROFILE** section or in the Cyper [**User Guide**](https://downloads.ixiacom.com/support/downloads_and_updates/public/KeysightCyPerf/releases/7.0/Keysight_CyPerf_7.0_ATI_ReleaseNotes.pdf).
 There you can find a description for each strike.
-These attacks will be added to the existing traffic mix.
+These attacks will now be added to the existing traffic mix.

 ![alt text](../Docs/images/lab-06/lab6-17.png)